PRPO-skupina-08/JustPhotons/permission-check/README.md

 This will run `cmd/migrate/migrate.go` program, that is tasked with performing database migrations.

+> ***NOTE***: database migrations run every time the server is started.
+Database
+> migrations do not delete data.
+So, whenever changing the structures in
+> `types/types.go`, be sure to drop the table, manually or using `migrate.go`
+> with procedure described below

 ##### Advanced `migrate.go` functions

 The `migrate.go` program has more functionalities for assisting migrations